 In closing, I was inspired by an article on LinkedIn by Devin D. Thorpe, Forbes Contributor and social entrepreneur, “Democrats, Let’s Stand Shoulder-to-Shoulder with Donald Trump” (November 30, 2016).
 I am an Independent voter, but I agree with Devin who suggests we, “put policy above politics and country ahead of party.
 And let’s work harder than we ever have.”

-My continued “Thanksgiving” wish is that our nation will see diversity as a blessing.
+My “Thanksgiving” wish is that all citizens of the United States will see diversity as a blessing.
 Recent years have been tumultuous for ethnic groups across America and the world.
 Tolerance seems to have taken a backseat to misunderstanding, irrational fear, emotional outbursts and occasional violence.

 Among the many nonprofit organizations for which I have worked, those focusing on the environment have taught me that human beings are no different from other animals in the sense that they have developed physically in unique and interesting ways over tens of thousands of years.

-Yet oddly enough, while we are endlessly fascinated by the physical diversity found in birds, mammals, fish and the like, when it comes to our own species some of us are intolerant of those who look and behave differently from our own group.
+Yet oddly enough, while we are endlessly fascinated by the physical diversity found in birds, mammals, fish and the like, when it comes to our own human species some of us are intolerant of those who look and behave differently from our own group.
 We sometimes fear those who hold religious beliefs dissimilar from our own, and those who maintain cultural traditions we do not understand.
-Is it perhaps true that:

-During a recent SXSW, I attended a series of sessions on Tech Inclusion.
-Hosted by Galvanize and the Clinton Foundation’s No Ceilings Initiative, the panel discussions began early on a Sunday morning in downtown Austin at the then-new offices of Atlassian, and continued all day.
-I learned about the challenges LGBTQIA citizens have securing and holding “regular” corporate jobs, about the misperceptions veterans re-entering the workforce face, how underrepresented minorities struggle in the workplace, as well as older generations and women.
+During SXSW a few years ago, I attended a series of sessions on Tech Inclusion.
+Hosted by Galvanize and the Clinton Foundation’s No Ceilings Initiative, panel discussions began early on a Sunday morning in downtown Austin at the then-new offices of Atlassian, and continued all day long.
+I learned about the challenges LGBTQIA citizens have securing and holding “regular” corporate jobs, about common issues military veterans re-entering the workforce face, how underrepresented minorities struggle in the workplace with the simplest accommodations and general perceptions, as do older generations and women in the workplace.

-And, I hope you will join me in promoting tolerance and understanding as we move forward toward 2017 and beyond.
-The survival of our species depends upon it.
+I hope you will join me in promoting tolerance and understanding as we move forward toward 2017 and beyond.
+I believe the survival of our species depends upon it.